WHO WE ARE

 UNCHANGING FOCUS ON CHRIST

-Fuller’s School of Theology, School of Psychology and Marriage and Family Therapy, and School of Intercultural Studies are distinct in character, but inform one another in ways that enrich every student’s experience.
+Fuller’s School of Mission and Theology and School of Psychology and Marriage and Family Therapy are distinct in character, but inform one another in ways that enrich every student’s experience.

 - Leaders in the integration of theology and psychology